Cryoglobulinemia: Asymptomatic cryoglobulinemia

 Individuals found to have circulating cryoglobulins but no signs or symptoms of cryoglobulinemic diseases should be evaluated for the possibility that their cryoglobulinemia is a transient response to a recent or resolving infection.
-Those with a history of recent infection that also have a spontaneous and full resolution of their cryoglobulinemia need no further treatment.
+Those with a history of recent infection who also have a spontaneous and full resolution of their cryoglobulinemia need no further treatment.
 Individuals without a history of infection and not showing resolution of their cryoglobulinemia need to be further evaluated.
-Their cryoglobulins should be analyzed for their composition of immunoglobulin type(s) and complement component(s) and examined for the presence of the premalignant and malignant diseases associated with Type I disease as well as the infectious and autoimmune diseases associated with type II and type III disease.
-A study conducted in Italy on >140 asymptomatic individuals found five cases of hepatitis C-related and one case of hepatitis b-related cryoglobulinemia indicating that a complete clinical examination of asymptomatic individuals with cryoglobulinemia offers a means for finding people with serious but potentially treatable and even curable diseases.
-Individuals who show no evidence of a disease underlying their cryoglobulinemia and who remain asymptomatic should be followed closely for any changes that may indicate development of cryoglobulinemic disease.
+Their cryoglobulins should be analyzed to determine their immunoglobulin type(s) and complement component(s) and assessed for the presence of premalignant and malignant diseases associated with Type I disease, as well as infectious and autoimmune diseases associated with Type II and Type III disease.
+A study conducted in Italy on more than 140 asymptomatic individuals found five cases of hepatitis C-related and one case of Hepatitis B-related cryoglobulinemia indicating that a complete clinical examination of asymptomatic individuals with cryoglobulinemia offers a means for finding people with serious but potentially treatable and even curable diseases.
+Individuals who show no evidence of a disease underlying their cryoglobulinemia and who remain asymptomatic should be monitored closely for any signs of developing cryoglobulinemic disease.

 Severely symptomatic cryoglobulinemic disease

 People affected by the severest, often life-threatening, complications of cryoglobulinemic disease require urgent plasmapharesis and/or plasma exchange in order to rapidly reduce the circulating levels of their cryoglobulins.
 Complications commonly requiring this intervention include: hyperviscosity disease with severe symptoms of neurological (e.g., stroke, mental impairment, and myelitis) and/or cardiovascular (e.g., congestive heart failure, myocardial infarction) disturbances; vasculitis-driven intestinal ischemia, intestinal perforation, cholecystitis, or pancreatitis, causing acute abdominal pain, general malaise, fever, and/or bloody bowel movements; vasculitis-driven pulmonary disturbances (e.g., coughing up blood, acute respiratory failure, X-ray evidence of diffuse pulmonary infiltrates caused by diffuse alveolar hemorrhage); and severe kidney dysfunction due to intravascular deposition of immunoglobulins or vasculitis.
 Along with this urgent treatment, severely symptomatic patients are commonly started on therapy to treat any underlying disease; this treatment is often supplemented with anti-inflammatory drugs such as corticosteroids (e.g., dexamethasone) and/or immunosuppressive drugs.
-Cases where no underlying disease is known are also often treated with the latter corticosteroid and immunosuppressive medications.
+Cases where no underlying disease is known are also often treated with corticosteroid and immunosuppressive medications.